 Upon receipt of a report of dating violence, domestic violence, sexual assault, and/or stalking, Jefferson College will provide written notification to students and employees about accommodations and protective measures available to them; also known as supportive measures.
-The written notification will include information regarding the options for, available assistance in, and how to request supportive measures including academic, living, transportation, protective measures and working situation modifications.
-Supportive measures are designed to facilitate the complainant's continued access to college employment or education programs; restore or preserve equal access to educational programs or activities without reasonably burdening the other party; protect the safety of all parties or the College's educational environment; or deter sexual harassment (inclusive of dating violence, domestic violence, sexual assault, and stalking).
+The written notification will include information regarding the options for, available assistance in, and how to request supportive measures including academic, living, transportation, working situations, or protective measure modifications.
+Supportive measures are free of cost and designed to facilitate the complainant's continued access to college employment or education programs; restore or preserve equal access to educational programs or activities without reasonably burdening the other party; protect the safety of all parties or the College's educational environment; or deter sexual harassment (inclusive of dating violence, domestic violence, sexual assault, and stalking).
 Supportive measures are not disciplinary nor punitive in nature.